 Madison Area Concert Handbells (MACH) is an auditioned community handbell choir based in Madison, Wisconsin.
-The group, now in its 17th year of musical service to the region and state, performs with over six octaves of handbells and seven octaves of handchimes, thought to be the largest assemblage of such instruments in Wisconsin.
-As one of the nation's finest handbell choirs, MACH's ringers share over 250 years of ringing experience under the direction of interim Music Director, Brad Schultz.
+The group, now in its 20th year of musical service to the region and state, performs with over six octaves of handbells and seven octaves of handchimes, thought to be the largest assemblage of such instruments in Wisconsin.
+As one of the nation's finest handbell choirs, MACH's ringers share over 250 years of ringing experience.

 MACH has performed at Wisconsin's Sesquicentennial Celebration, the Monona Terrace Convention Center, the Elvehjem Museum of Art, Olbrich Gardens, Milwaukee's Sharon Lynne Wilson Center for the Arts, the Stoughton Opera House, the Gard Theater in Spring Green, the opening of Madison's Overture Center, at the Middleton Performing Arts Center and Sinsinawa Mound, Sinsinawa, Wisconsin, and with the Madison Symphony Orchestra at their Christmas concerts in 2000, 2003, 2004, and 2008.